 The Financial Services Expertise Series: This training article is for financial professionals.

 We all know and hear about how workforce generations communicate uniquely.
 It’s the difference between how we use Snapchat versus text messaging, versus Facebook, versus Twitter.
 We know that communication has evolved, but what we are seeing is uncertainty in how to respond to this new evolution.
 The answer is to open up and provide multiple forms of communication through your financial firm.
-Don’t do away with email, but do leverage Skype or Linkedin (or whatever tool is most relevant) for business messaging.
+Don’t do away with email, but do leverage Skype or LinkedIn (or whatever tool is most relevant) for business messaging.

 You must leverage a best-of-breed cloud technology stack of solutions that complement the industry-specific services you are providing.
 Some are agnostic like the general ledger, expense management, and CRM; other solutions are more specific including an e-commerce client.
 Maybe your e-commerce client needs a front-end shopping cart or an e-commerce solution and inventory on the back end for order fulfillment and tracking.
-That information
+That key non-financial information

 should will flow through the general ledger.
 This fosters one single system of record with spokes.

 In recent history, we could give clients a report, and they had an abundance of information to read every single day.
 It is no longer enough to provide only a dashboard or a report.
-Deliverables for our clients used to include a tax return, compilation, or an autoanalysis.
-We’ve gotten into that routine as accountants to continue to give them a deliverable and to let them do with it what they would like.
+Deliverables for our clients used to include a tax return, compilation, or an audit.
+We’ve gotten into that routine as accountants to continue to give them a deliverable and to let them do with it what they like.
 But clients want help.
 They don’t want us to just give them the narrative or a report.
 They want to be able to understand it, know what we think, and they want our insights.

 Within four weeks of bringing a professional services client on board, we were able to save them over $45K of waste in their organization.